Household Water Conservation Charge

 This table shows who is considered to be a customer of Irish Water and which systems will be subject to excess use charges:

 |Public mains||Own treatment (septic tank or wastewater treatment system)||Yes (for a single service)|

 |Group water scheme||Public sewer||Yes (for a single service)|

 What is considered excess usage?

 The average amount of water used by a household in Ireland is 125,000 litres per year.
-An excess charges threshold of 213,000 litres per year has now been set.
+The excess charges threshold is 213,000 litres per year.
 This is 1.7 times the average amount.

 |Number of residents||Annual water allowance (litres)|